 Carry on-only

-Carry on-only is usually the choice of frequent flyers such as business travellers and budget-conscious vacationers for various reasons.
+Carry-on-only is usually the choice of frequent flyers such as business travellers and budget-conscious vacationers.
+There are a few reasons these particular types of travellers choose “team carry-on”.
 Those who travel often are more likely to have experienced the huge inconvenience of a lost or misplaced checked bag.
 Having carry on-only means they know where their bag is at all times.
-They are also on shorter timeframes so packing carry on-only saves them precious time arriving earlier for their flight to check their bag and at the baggage carousel after landing in their destination.
+They are also likely to be travelling on shorter timeframes.
+This makes packing carry-on-only a big time saver.
+They don’t need to arrive as early at airport pre-flight.
+They can also skip standing at the baggage carousel after landing in their destination.

 A checked bag can be a much smoother way to move around airports and make tight connections between flights.
-We’ve all had the experience of furiously running between airport terminals or hopping buses/trains to get to our gate in time for a late connection and a larger carry-on can slow you down.
+We’ve all had the experience of furiously running between airport terminals or hopping buses/trains to get to our gate in time.
+A larger carry-on can slow you down.

-Sometimes packing carry on-only can be a false economy.
+Sometimes packing carry-on-only can be a false economy.
 For instance, a few years ago my husband and I went to the Maldives for a week.
-We could take our own snorkelling equipment, which required a checked bag, or we could rent what we needed by the day on the island.
-After doing some quick maths, we realized paying for one checked bag between us to take the equipment we already owned was going to be far cheaper than daily snorkel, mask and flipper hire for two.
+We could have packed our own snorkelling equipment, which required a checked bag, or we could rent what we needed on the island.
+After doing some quick maths, we realized paying for one checked bag between us to take the equipment we already owned was far cheaper than daily snorkel, mask and flipper hire for two.

 Lastly, a checked bag provides the opportunity to leave space for souvenirs, and who doesn’t want that?

-Which do you prefer – carry on or checked bag?
+Which do you prefer – carry-on or checked bag?
 Or are you divided like us?
+Tell us in the comments.

 Peace, love & inspiring travel,